SimplySylvia/Intro-Sass/README.md

 ## Common Myths

-There are alot of common misconseptions about Sass but let us tackle the biggest ones.
+There are alot of common misconceptions about Sass but let us tackle the biggest ones.

 - Sass will change the way I write css entirely
 - Sass is messy code.